keithmendozasr/tlslookieloo/README.md

 1. The "Example" page should load
 1. Messages between your browser and www.example.com's server are recorded in app1.msgs

+See the [User Guide](https://github.com/keithmendozasr/tlslookieloo/wiki/User-Guide) for more information.

 ## Docker container

 A docker containers available on [Docker Hub](https://hub.docker.com/repository/docker/keithmendozasr/tlslookieloo).
 Here's a sample invocation:

-1. Create a folder to place the target yaml, log file, and TLS key pair.
+1. Create a directory $HOME/docker-files to use as a bind mount.
+1. Place the certificate-key pair from "How to run" above in $HOME/docker-files
+1. Copy targets.yaml and logger.properties from [tlslookieloo/samples](https://github.com/keithmendozasr/tlslookieloo/tree/master/samples) directory into the directory from the previou step.
-1.  docker run -d -p 9900:9900 --name testrun --mount="type=bind,source=$HOME/docker-files,dst=/data" tlslookieloo:edge -t /data/docker.yaml -l /data/dockerlog.prop
+1.  docker run -d -p 9988:9988 --name testrun --mount="type=bind,source=$HOME/docker-files,dst=/data" tlslookieloo:edge -t /data/docker.yaml -l /data/dockerlog.prop
+1. Open your browser and go to http://localhost:9988
+1. If all went well, the docker-files folder should now contain the app1.msgs and tlslookieloo.log files.